drivendataorg/zamba/docs/docs/cli.md

 Almost all of the parameters below can be specified either in the command line or in a yaml file that is passed to the command line.
 If a value is specified in both a yaml file passed to the command line and a command line argument, the value passed as a command line argument will be used.

 For most parameters, the default command line value is `None`.
 Rather than specifying a default value in the command line, default configuration values will be pulled in based on the algorithm type - `time_distributed`, `slowfast`, or `european`.
 Each algorithm that ships with zamba comes with a default yaml configuration file.
 If no yaml file is specified, the values from the default yaml will be used unless a value is specified directly in the command line.
-Default algorithm configurations can be found in `models/configs`. <!-- TODO: add some examples. also maybe add more full example at end><!-->
+Default algorithm configurations can be found in `models/configs`.

 ## `zamba predict`